denten-books/plain-text/2-device.md

 observing the development of technique as a concept in parallel traditions at a formative time in the history of literary technology.
-I am consequently going to do something unusual in this chapter, namely juxtapose relevant patches of literary theory and material culture, converging, however unwittingly, on a mechanistic view of reading, writing, and interpretation.
-These evidence fragments of a larger history.
+I am consequently going to do something unusual in this chapter, namely juxtapose relevant patches of literary theory and material culture, which converge on a mechanistic view of reading, writing, and interpretation.
+These observations evidence fragments of a larger history.
 The reader should not mistake them for a complete canvas.
-I arrange them in this way to provoke a response and to find curious early intersections between disparate intellectual threads---literary theory, philosophy, and electrical engineering---which later intertwine to form the fabric of contemporary computational culture.
+I arrange them in this way to provoke a response and to find curious early intersections between disparate intellectual traditions---literary theory, philosophy, and electrical engineering---which intertwine to form the fabric of contemporary computational culture.

 Viewed in the context of technological development, the emergence of technique as a critical category reflects the broader concerns of the machine age.
 The